For moments from Not Always Working, see here.

-- Here, a guy walks into a salon with a claw hammer, looking for a woman that's never been there.
+- This man walks into a salon with a claw hammer, looking for a woman that's never been there.
 When the workers tell him that, he threatens the receptionist and puts his hammer in the desk, shouting about how the woman he's looking for stole his kids and him showing up to try and attack her will show her and her boss.
 Thankfully the police showed up quickly, but it's still fairly disturbing.
 Apart from the fact that he came close to really hurting someone, it makes you wonder just what the hell happened to this guy that drove him to doing something this extreme...

 - This woman stole and hid her diabetic husband's medication for a week.
 And wonders why he collapsed.

 - Then there's this lady, who for some reason thinks it's okay to start destroying merchandise because she apparently can't have sugar for some reason.
 She seems to be somewhat insane, and even after she wrecks a bunch of soda cans tries to go and do the same thing to the liquor aisle.
 Thankfully she's removed by security before she can cause any more damage but what if she had gotten out of control and hurt someone?

-- Seems to be a case of "If I can't have it, nobody else should be able to have it either!"
+- I thought it was more a case of "If I can't have it, nobody else should be able to have it either!"

 - Yes, some people will go as far as to attack children when they don't get their way.
 One can only be thankful that someone was able to intervene—otherwise, the situation could have been far more tragic.